Learning life lessons while searching for the ultimate gift

 Pope Benedict XVI recently wrote that he fears our children are being raised in a consumeristic culture that offers “false models of happiness.”

-Perhaps we can all learn valuable lessons from the film The Ultimate Gift, released this fall on DVD by FoxFaith Films.
+Perhaps we can all learn valuable lessons from the film The Ultimate Gift, released by FoxFaith Films.
 The film is an adaptation of the book with the same title, written by Jim Stovall.

 Jason Stevens (Drew Fuller) is a spoiled rich kid, listlessly blowing through life and his huge trust fund.
 Despite all his comforts, he lives a bored, troubled life.